 - 1.9.
 Consumers' personal characteristics and individual situations can have a significant impact on NatCat insurance coverage uptake. - 1.10.
 Income and financial health are contributing factors to the uptake of NatCat coverage as they are closely linked to the affordability of insurance premiums but also have a direct influence on the type of house that one owns or lives in and/or the possibility to invest in mitigation measures, which may determine whether the property is insurable or not. - 1.11.
 Consumers' housing situation and potential exposure to NatCat events impact the premiums, in the case of risk-based premiums.
 Some housing types such as poorly built houses or those where the exposure to NatCat is high may not be insurable or may be insurable at a very high cost.
-Considering there is often a correlation between low-income and poor housing situations, most often the most vulnerable consumers are the ones who are most exposed to NatCat related losses. - 1.12.
+Considering there is often a correlation between low-income and poor housing situations, most often the most vulnerable consumers are the ones who are most exposed to NatCat related losses.
+In fact, socio-economic inequalities often correlate with location in high-risk and disadvantaged areas, leading to a surge in pricing of premiums on already financial vulnerable consumers. - 1.12.
 Both studies carried out by EIOPA show that premium is a significant barrier towards the uptake of NatCat coverage.
 Premium is amongst the most important factors in the purchasing decision-process as confirmed by the results of the survey carried out as part of EIOPA's study on consumers' experience which showed that premium/affordability aspects are the second most reported reason by uninsured participants for not having NatCat or home insurance. - 1.13.
-Affordability aspects and premiums being perceived as too high are also due to the fact that when shopping for insurance products, consumers first look at the premium, rather than looking at the comprehensiveness of the coverage and rather than making an overall assessment about the product value and its usefulness.
+Affordability aspects and premiums being perceived as too high are also due to the fact that when shopping for insurance products, consumers first look at the premium18, rather than looking at the comprehensiveness of the coverage and rather than making an overall assessment about the product value and its usefulness.
 This was confirmed also by the results of the survey carried out as part of EIOPA's study on demand-side barriers.
 Uninsured participants highlighted price and the fact that insurance was too costly (24%) as the second most reported reason for not having NatCat or home insurance coverage. - 1.14.
 However, in many instances consumers who have never had a household insurance product or NatCat coverage believe it to be more expensive than it actually is.
 As part of EIOPA's study on demand-side barriers, consumers were asked how much they would be willing to pay for insurance.
 The results showed that in the Member States, within the sample, with the lowest uptake consumers cited a price which was identical to the actual price paid on average in that Member State.
 This was also the case in the Member State with the highest uptake.
 And, while in the two other Member State there were differences amongst the price uninsured consumers would be willing to pay and the actual average price, only in the Member State, within the sample, with the second to highest coverage there was a difference of above 50%.

-&lt;sup>17 London Economics (2016).
+18 London Economics (2016).
 IPID consumer testing and design work.
 Final Report, EIOPA/OP/153/2015, July.